 What inspired you to create your company?

 My “one day” goal was to change the fact that financial literacy isn’t taught enough in schools at any level and create ways to make finances less scary, boring, and difficult for people.
 I never thought I could make money doing it.
 I envisioned being a public speaker and doing this work on the side later in life once I had already made my money and retired.
 However, after spending some time bouncing my ideas off colleagues, I saw this was a real issue for many of my female peers who were already highly successful in their fields.
 I realized this was a passion that I could turn into a business.
 I also realized I could start now, it didn’t have to be later!
 It’s exciting to help people with their unique financial needs.
 There are a lot of people out there who want to start a side business or become entrepreneurs but need financial coaching to get there.
 Now, part of my job is helping my clients figure out ways to move up their “one day” goals to the present through smart financial planning, just like I moved up my “one day” goal.
+They may want to know about how to best prepare their social security benefits and what it will mean when they hit retirement, or something happens to them, etc. I can direct them to sites such as Simplywise to help them through this section.

 What was your biggest obstacle and failure in going from idea to business?